MaterSim/PyXtal/doc/Usage.rst

 Basic Usage Guide
 =================

-Here we describe the basic functionality of PyXtal.
+While the PyXtal can be used in the command mode, it can become much more powerful with Python scripting.
+Here we describe the basic functionality of PyXtal as a Python Library.

 Random Atomic Crystals
 ----------------------